RobotecAI/rai/README.md

 # Running RAI

-RAI is a sophisticated framework targetted at solving near general cases.
+RAI is a sophisticated framework targeted at solving near general cases.
 As of now, we provide the following examples:

 1. Engage with your ROS 2 network through our intuitive Streamlit chat interface.
 2. Explore the O3DE Husarion ROSbot XL demo and assign tasks via natural language.